ashishroyx/MINI-GAMES/README.md

 # MINI-GAMES

-In this REPO i most post some of my basic games which i make for practice or some fun.
+In this REPO i mostly post some of my basic games which i make for practice or some fun.